-What determines Medicare Part B Premium?
+What determines the Medicare Part B Premium?

 Medicare Part A and Part B provide the exact same benefits for all Medicare beneficiaries throughout the country no matter their age or location.
 Why is it, then, that premiums for that coverage can vary greatly?